mirage/mirage-www/tmpl/blog/irmin-1.0.md

 increment the metrics, then create a `tmp` branch by cloning `master`.
 It then performs two increments in parallel in both branches, and finally merge `tmp` back into `master`.
-The result is a gauge which have been incremented three times in total: the "counter" merge function ensures that the result counter is consistent: (TODO add link to KC's blog post.)
+The result is a gauge which have been incremented three times in total: the "counter" merge function ensures that the result counter is consistent: see [KC's blog post][KC] for more details about the semantic of recursive merges.

+[KC]:

 ```ocaml
 let () =